-UAF Research Facts:
+UAF Research News

-- UAF was listed in the top 11 of more than 10,000 institutions worldwide for number of citations in climate change publications and fourth among U.S. universities.
+UAF ranks in the top 150 of nearly 700 U.S. institutions that conduct research.
+UAF has ranked in the top 11 of more than 10,000 institutions worldwide for number of citations in climate change publications.Learn more about UAF research